 Suppose is a right proper Cisinski model category.
 Then pullback along a fibration preserves cofibrations (since they are the monomorphisms) and weak equivalences (since is right proper).
 Since is a locally cartesian closed 1-category, pullback also has a right adjoint, so it is a left Quillen functor; thus the fourth condition implies the third.
 Since left Quillen functors preserve homotopy colimits, the third condition implies the second.

 Clearly the fifth condition implies the fourth, so it suffices to show that the second condition implies the fifth.
 For that, see this blog comment by Denis-Charles Cisinski.
-An alternative proof can be found in (Gepner-Kock).
+An alternative proof can be found in (Gepner-Kock 12, Thm 7.10).

-Comparing the third and the fifth item in prop.
-1 notice that the projective and the injective model structure on simplicial presheaves are Quillen equivalent (as discussed at model structure on functors.)
+Comparing the third and the fifth item in theorem 1 notice that the projective and the injective model structure on simplicial presheaves are Quillen equivalent (as discussed at model structure on functors.)

-Prop.
-1 says in particular that every presentable and locally cartesian closed -category has a presentation by a type-theoretic model category.
-As discussed there, such provides the categorical semantics for homotopy type theory (without, possibly, the univalence axiom).
+Some partial results in these directions are known.
+For instance, Theorem 1 says in particular that every locally presentable and locally cartesian closed -category has a presentation by a type-theoretic model category.
+As discussed there, this provides categorical semantics for homotopy type theory (without in general the univalence axiom), at least if we assume the initiality of the syntactic 1-category (which is known in a special case and expected to be true in all cases).
+Together, this yields:

 cartesian closed (∞,1)-category, locally cartesian closed (∞,1)-category

-Cisinki’s argument that every locally Cartesian closed -category admits a presentation by a type-theoretic model category is mentioned in print in
+Denis-Charles Cisinski’s argument in Theorem 1 above, that every locally presentable locally cartesian closed -category admits a presentation by a type-theoretic model category, originally appeared on the Café (this blog comment) and is mentioned in print in Examples 2.16 of

-A discussion of object classifiers, univalent families, and model category presentations is in
+A discussion of object classifiers, univalent families, and model category presentations is the context of -categories (and hence in categorical semantics for what should be homotopy type theory with univalent universes “weakly a la Tarski”) appeared also in